pulumi/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

     or set to the same value as `min_master_version` on create.
 Defaults to the default version set by GKE which is not necessarily the latest version.
 This only affects nodes in the default node pool.
-While a fuzzy version can be specified, it's recommended that you specify explicit versions as Terraform will see spurious diffs when fuzzy versions are used.
-See the `google_container_engine_versions` data source's `version_prefix` field to approximate fuzzy versions in a Terraform-compatible way.
+While a fuzzy version can be specified, it's recommended that you specify explicit versions as the provider will see spurious diffs when fuzzy versions are used.
+See the `google_container_engine_versions` data source's `version_prefix` field to approximate fuzzy versions.
     To update nodes in other node pools, use the `version` attribute on the node pool.

 * `notification_config` - (Optional) Configuration for the [cluster upgrade notifications](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-upgrade-notifications) feature.
 Structure is [documented below](#nested_notification_config).